The eta function and eta invariant of $\mathbb{Z}_{2^r}$-manifolds: Eta invariant and examples

-\begin{rem} In \cite{Sz2}, by using results in \cite{Do}, the $\eta$-invariant of 7-dimensional cfm's $M$ having cyclic holonomy group with a special holonomy representation are computed.
+\begin{rem} In \cite{Sz2}, by using results in \cite{Do}, the $\eta$-invariants of 7-dimensional cfm's $M$ having cyclic holonomy group with a special holonomy representation are computed.
 The expression for $\eta(M)$ involves sums of products of cotangents at special angles.
 For such $M$, Theorem 1 claims that $\eta(M)\in \Z$.
-However, the integrality of $\eta$ comes out after computations with `Mathematica'.
+However, the integrality of $\eta$ comes out after computations with the software `Mathematica'.
 There are 126 non-diffeomorphic $\Z_{2^r}$-manifolds in this family (roughly $\tf 13$ of the total), involving only $r=1,2,3$.
-Proposition~\ref{prop eta0} assures that indeed $\eta \in \Z$ for these $\Z_{2^r}$-manifolds, and also allows one to compute the $\eta$-invariant in the cases not covered by the mentioned theorem (see the table before Ex.\@ 2 in \cite{Sz2}). \end{rem}
+Our Proposition~\ref{prop eta0} assures that indeed $\eta \in \Z$ for these $\Z_{2^r}$-manifolds, and also allows one to compute the $\eta$-invariant in all the cases not covered by the mentioned theorem (see the table before Example 2 in \cite{Sz2}). \end{rem}